theakshaydhiman/Fire-Comments-JS/README.md

   }
 }
 ```
-Once, you're done testing, you must change the write permissions to false and add a `$slug` rule to allow comment submissions.
+Once you're done testing, you must change the `.write` permissions to `false` and add a `$slug` rule to allow comment submissions.
 ```json
 {
   "rules": {